Two new PyPI packages

 The LogUniform package provides the log-uniform and the modified log-uniform distributions, while the kumaraswamy package provides an implementation of the Kumaraswamy distribution.

-Both packages implement similar APIs to the scipy.stats
+Both packages implement similar APIs to the scipy.stats package.

 LogUniform